zgulde/cods/docs/how-it-works.md

 - static content served w/ nginx
 - a systemd service unit is created for each site to handle starting/stopping and logging for each site
-- ssl through nginx + letsencrypt
+- https through nginx + letsencrypt
 - each application/site runs as it's own user/group

 ## This Tool